MicrosoftDocs/azure-docs/articles/dev-box/tutorial-connect-to-dev-box-with-remote-desktop-app.md

 ---
 title: 'Tutorial: Use a Remote Desktop client to connect to a dev box'
-titleSuffix: Microsoft Dev Box Preview
+titleSuffix: Microsoft Dev Box
 description: In this tutorial, you learn how to download a Remote Desktop client and connect to your dev box.
+You also learn how to configure a dev box to use multiple monitors during a remote desktop session.
 services: dev-box
 ms.service: dev-box
 ms.author: rosemalcolm
 author: RoseHJM
-ms.date: 29/03/2023
+ms.date: 03/29/2023
 ms.topic: tutorial
 ---